hkniberg/ai-demo/src/README.md

-To run these examples you need to create a .env file.
+To run these examples you need to create a .env file in the /src folder.

 ```
 OPENAI_API_KEY=sk-.....